MeSoftHorny/WTRTI/README.md

 </p>
 <h1 align="center"></h1>

 **WarThunder Real-Time Information**, a highly customizable HUD overlay and logging tool for War Thunder.

-<h1 align="center"></h1>

-### Features:
+## Features
 - More than 30 types of indicators (Climb, AoA, Turning time, Turning radius, Fuel consumption, WEP remain, Booster remain, etc.).
+  Note: Ammo related information is not available (or very limited) on the web-map, so it cannot be added to the app.
 - Two types of OSD (On-screen display):
       RTSS - using "RivaTuner Statistics Server" OSD functionality.
 Works with any window mode.
       WTRTI - Borderless window with transparency. *Requires "Fullscreen Window" mode to be enabled.*